 Sustainability is about long-term rewards and gains, not just about what’s happening in the short term.
 And while many people have begun to think of home trends as something that’s only meant to last a short period, most homes and buildings don’t actually get updated as frequently as people think.
 So, those changes you’re making to your home now may still be part of the function and design 20, 30, or 50 years from now.

 Using sustainable materials and building practices means that the home will have less of an impact on the environment, energy bills, and the health of the building’s occupants for many years.
 It also means that the home may not need to be updated again as quickly, as energy prices continue to rise and more cities and states put green building laws on the books.

-Most importantly for you as a Pro, takes steps to ensure that you’re working in sustainable, green design now means that you’re poised to take on projects in the future where sustainable design becomes a more critical piece of the puzzle.
-In other words, by working on a green design now, you’re building your reputation and your knowledge base in the field.
+Most importantly for you as a Pro, taking steps to ensure that you’re working in sustainable design now means that you’re poised to take on projects in the future where sustainable design becomes a more critical piece of the puzzle.
+In other words, by working on a green design now, you’re building your reputation and your knowledge in the field.
 This will play an important role later when sustainable design becomes the norm; while others scramble to get caught up, you’ll be ahead of the curve.

 Filling a Niche